Monday, August 29, 2011

 27.08.11.
 Feb 22 quake, rock fall hazard, cliff opp Denman St / Wakefield Ave junction, post June 13 quake

-Wakefield St / Campbell St junction: Shipping containers completely cordoned Wakefield Ave to Paisley St, traffic detouring past Van Asch Deaf Education Centre.
-Opp Richmond Hill bluffs, I trekked a container / pavement alley beside housing & quake closed Capt Thomas Courts, boarded, red stickered.
+Wakefield St / Campbell St junction: Shipping-containers completely cordoned Wakefield Ave to Paisley St, traffic detouring past Van Asch Deaf Education Centre.
+Opposite Richmond Hill bluffs, I trekked a shipping-container / footpath alley beside housing & closed Capt Thomas Courts, boarded & red-stickered.

 Capt Thomas Courts were Council flats for the poor, elderly & infirm.
-(Post quakes, boarded, Council flats were seen all over Christchurch).
-I snapped a City Council Manager letter, example of post quakes bullying in Christchurch Council flats.
-The letter, attached to a Council flat door:
+(Post-quakes, boarded Council flats were seen all over Christchurch).
+I snapped a City Council Manager letter, an example of bullying of tenants in Christchurch Council flats.
+The letter was attached to a Council flat door:

 Dear Tenants